Timoses/vim-venu/docs/import.md

 take two arguments: `key`, the index of menu entry, and `menu`, the menu dictionary.
 If the function returns true, `menu` will be imported. `menu` argument can be modified inside this function to modify any properties of the menu entry before importing.
-See `venu#native#import` for all properties defined in a menu dictionary.
+See `venu#native#parseMenu` for all properties defined in a menu dictionary.

 This function will be called for only menus on the root level.
 It is left to